alishakelkar/transliteration_tool/README.md

 git clone https://github.com/alishakelkar/IndicXlitForTransliteration.git

-transliterate_csv.py can be found in inference -> cli Place the insput csv in inference -> cli
+transliterate_csv.py can be found in inference -> cli

+Place the insput csv file in inference -> cli

-Output csv with transliterated words will be found in the same folder.
+Output csv with transliterated words will be found in the same folder .